 Result: AIA achieved a deeper understanding of customer data by tracking data movement and transformations.
 The Informatica solutions also maintain data quality, enabling AIA to optimize sales, decision-making, and costs.

-McGraw Hill Education Boosts Digital Market Share With Enhanced Data Governance
+McGraw-Hill Education Boosts Digital Market Share with Enhanced Data Governance

-McGraw Hill Education is one of the "big three" educational publishers providing educational content, software, and services for pre-K through postgraduate education.
+McGraw-Hill Education is one of the "big three" educational publishers providing educational content, software and services for pre-K through postgraduate education.

-For first-hand insights into building successful data governance program, there’s no better source than your peers.
+For first-hand insights into building successful data governance programs, there’s no better source than your peers.
 Learning from people who have charted their own governance journey gives you not only best practices, but a chance to learn from their missteps and build on their experiences.
 The Informatica Data Empowerment Experts Series is a monthly webinar series that does just that: Bringing together people from a variety of industries to share the stories and real-world lessons they learned while empowering their organizations with clean, well-governed data.
-Register now for the next webinar or catch up on to past sessions on demand at www.informatica.com/dataexperts.
+Register now for the next webinar or catch up on past sessions on demand at www.informatica.com/dataexperts.

-If not done diplomatically, data governance may sometimes perceived as just more red tape and corporate controls by the people it affects.
-That’s why it’s important to take your first successes and evangelize them.
+If not done the right way, data governance may be perceived as just more red tape and corporate controls.
+That’s why it’s important to take your first successes — the ones that drive collaboration and new business opportunities — and evangelize them.
 A little internal marketing goes a long way to publicize the value you’re bringing to the organization.

 And by encouraging people to understand and even participate in data governance activities, you’ll help them see it less as a rigid sort of control and more as an exercise in driving business value creation and collaboration for advantages that will benefit everyone and generate positive business outcomes, such as:

 - More efficient, transparent and reliable business reporting that draws on un-siloed and trusted data

 - Better collaboration between business and IT, thanks to shared responsibility for improving data quality and appropriate use that builds trust